Cornell Career Network Staff

 Associate Dean for Professional Development (Graduate School)

 Colleen McLinn serves as the Associate Dean for Professional Development at Cornell University Graduate School.
-In this capacity, she serves as a member of the Graduate School’s Senior Leadership Team and supervises the programs of the Office of Career and Professional Development, including the Office of Postdoctoral Studies.
-Collectively, these offices support career exploration and skill development for the nearly 5000 research degree students (doctoral and research master’s) enrolled within the Graduate School, as well as more than 700 postdoctoral scholars at Cornell University.
+In this capacity, she serves as a member of the Graduate School’s Senior Leadership Team and supervises the programs of the Office of Career and Professional Development, including Pathways to Success professional development workshops, and Future Faculty and Academic Careers and Careers Beyond Academia programs and services.
+Collectively, these offices support career exploration and skill development for the nearly 5000 research degree students (doctoral and research master’s) enrolled within the Graduate School, with many workshops also being open to Cornell University postdoctoral scholars.
 Dr. McLinn was the founding director of Future Faculty and Academic Careers programs at the Graduate School, and her workshop and consultation programs prepare interested graduate students and postdocs for successful academic careers through development of teaching, presentation, and research mentorship skills.
 She is the institutional co-lead on several national initiatives, including managing Cornell’s participation in the North American Center for the Integration of Research, Teaching, and Learning (CIRTL) Network.
 She contributes to leadership of Cornell’s Three Minute Thesis (3MT) Competition and Faculty Advancing Inclusive Mentoring (FAIM) resource center, and partners with the wider Cornell Career Network on programs and services for graduate students.
 Dr. McLinn received a Ph.D. in Ecology, Evolution, and Behavior from University of Minnesota.

 Book with Colleen if you are: